ezrosent/frawk/info/overview.md

-frawk is often a good deal faster than utilities like [gawk](https://www.gnu.org/software/gawk/) and [mawk](https://invisible-island.net/mawk/) when parsing large data files, or performing a particularly computation-intensive task.
+frawk is often a good deal faster than utilities like [gawk](https://www.gnu.org/software/gawk/) and [mawk](https://invisible-island.net/mawk/) when parsing large data files or performing particularly computation-intensive tasks.
 The main reasons for frawk's higher performance are:

 1. frawk infers types for its variables, so it decides which variables are